baselime/cloudwatch-subscription-filters-remover/README.md

 # cloudwatch-subscription-filters-remover
-A service to loop through your CloudWatch logs groups and remove the subscription filters matching a criteria
+A service to loop through your CloudWatch log groups and remove the subscription filters matching a criteria

 ---